rdgzmanuel/visual_topological_slam/README.md

 # Visual Topological SLAM using Deep Learning Techniques

-A system for constructing topological maps of indoor environments using odometry measurements and camera images.
+A system for constructing topological maps of indoor environments using camera images and odometry measurements.
 Visual inputs are processed through a deep learning encoder to extract feature representations used for similarity-based node extraction.
 The system includes loop closure detection, trajectory fusion, semantic object annotation, and voice-controlled navigation.

 **Author:** Manuel Rodriguez Villegas

+**School:** ICAI School of Engineering (Comillas Pontifical University)

-**University:** Comillas Pontifical University **Year:** 2026
+**Year:** 2026

 ---